MBA Program Objectives

 International students are subject to all requirements for admission to the Master of Business Administration program.
 Application for admission should be made at least six months prior to the date of anticipated enrollment.
 Admission credentials must include:

-- official academic records.
-Submit an official or certified true copy of all grade reports, diplomas, and academic records attesting to the completion of undergraduate or graduate work to the Office of Graduate Studies.
+- Official academic records.
+Submit an official or certified true copy of all grade reports, diplomas, and academic records attesting to the completion of undergraduate or graduate work to USI Graduate Studies.
 The records should show a complete list of courses taken, grades received, and any diplomas or certificates earned.
-They also should state the number of credits awarded for each course or the number of hours of classroom, lecture, and laboratory for each course, and should include information about the school's grading scale.
+They also should state the number of credits awarded for each course or the number of hours of classroom, lecture, and laboratory for each course, and should include information about the school’s grading scale.

 - Where the college or university routinely issues academic records in English, those documents can be accepted.
 Otherwise, course-by-course English translations of all foreign language educational documents must accompany the originals.
 The format of the translation should follow the same format as the foreign language original.
 The accuracy of the translation must be certified either by an appropriate officer at the issuing educational institution; by an appropriate government officer at the Ministry of Education, consulate, or embassy of the country; or by an international credential evaluation service.

-- Transcripts and other educational records are official only if the issuing institution, government officer, or evaluation service sends them directly to the Office of Graduate Studies.
-Course work from one institution reported as transfer credit on another school's transcript does not constitute an official transcript.
+- Transcripts and other educational records are official only if the issuing institution, government officer, or evaluation service sends them directly to Graduate Studies.
+Course work from one institution reported as transfer credit on another school’s transcript does not constitute an official transcript.

 - Exception: International students whose native language is English or who have graduated from an American university in which the language of instruction is English are not required to demonstrate language proficiency.
 Information about the TOEFL administration dates and registration procedure may be obtained from TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, New Jersey 08541- 6151, USA; telephone 609/771-7100.
 The web address is www.toefl.org.